Rundown of DiabetesMine™ D-Data ExChange

 Demos: New #DData Players at DiabetesMine™ D-Data ExChange

 EOFlow, a South Korean-based company, produced a tubeless insulin pump.
 This is a tubeless insulin pump.
 EOPancreas System (closed loop option) was granted Breakthrough Device Designation by the U.S. Food and Drug Administration.
-The insulin “patch” will be integrated with continuous glucose monitors (CGM), included with the system, and will work based on an algorithm in EOCloud.
+The insulin “patch” will be integrated with CGM, included with the system, and will work based on an algorithm in EOCloud.
 This integration will automate insulin delivery and allow users to control basal and bolus dosages.
-EOFlow calls its new system the smallest, lightest, and safest pump.
+EOFlow calls its new system the smallest, lightest and safest pump.

 Technology Knowledge Optimization in T1D (TeKnO T1D) is an online educational curriculum created to improve provider and patient knowledge about the use of T1D technologies.
 Brynn Marks is an endo pediatrician and lives with T1D.
-This is an app built for Diabetes Education for HCP.
+This is an app built for Diabetes Education for health care professional (HCP).

 Made by the creators of Afrezza, the inhalable insulin, BluHale is a wireless pressure sensing technology that attaches to dry powder delivery systems and measures the exertion by patients during inhalation.
 The data is transmitted using an app or a multi-colored LED on a smartphone.
 The technology may soon include data sharing capabilities.